Bribing Kids vs. Rewarding Kids for Good Behavior: What’s the Difference?

 It’s important to understand that bribery can become an ongoing pattern that ultimately teaches your child to act out to get what they want.

 This parental plea might sound like an exaggeration, but it’s actually not as far off–base as you might think.
-During my nearly two years as a 1-on-1 Coach, I heard many parents describe interactions with their kids in which they promised all manners of enticing treats and activities in exchange for behaving appropriately.
+During my nearly two years as a Parent Coach, I heard many parents describe interactions with their kids in which they promised all manners of enticing treats and activities in exchange for behaving appropriately.
 Parents end up feeling as though they are desperately bribing their children to comply.
 Kids can come to expect something extra for simply executing their daily responsibilities, which can in turn lead to a false sense of entitlement.

 It’s important to understand that bribery can become an ongoing pattern that ultimately teaches your child to act out to get what he wants.
 To make things even more confusing, attempting to curtail your child’s unruly actions by offering a bribe might actually seem like it’s working in the moment.
 Take the classic example of a parent who is dutifully trying to get her grocery shopping done while her kids are running wild through the store.
 The parent is frustrated and embarrassed, so she proposes a deal: if the kids will settle down and get through the shopping excursion, they will each be given a candy bar.
 Great, it seems to work!
 But wait…afterward, the parent is left feeling played, and she soon discovers that this tactic leaves her with a sense of powerlessness.
 This is because in this scenario, the acting-out child has learned another method of maintaining control.
 You can even think of this behavior as blackmail—“you better give me a sweet payoff, or I’m going to make you suffer!”
 Kids will likely continue to use this strategy as long as it is working for them.